rust-cli/book/src/tutorial/output.md

 If you call things like `println!` in a loop, it can easily become a bottleneck in an otherwise fast program.
 To speed this up,
-there's two things you can do.
+there are two things you can do.

 First,
 you might want to reduce the number of writes